![]() |

 194.216.84.21 my_hostname |

-Example of how to fill in the ODBC setup
+Example of how to fill in the ODBC setup:

 Windows DSN name: test Description: This is my test database MySql Database: test Server: 194.216.84.21 User: monty Password: my_password Port: |

-The value for the Windows DSN name
+The value for the Windows DSN name field is any name that is unique

 in your Windows ODBC setup.

-fields in the ODBC setup screen.
+Password, or Port fields in the ODBC setup screen.

 However, if you do, the values will be used as the defaults later when